 Overnight campers who also participate in Intersession, ELP Year 2, & CIT's will have their clothes washed using a laundry service at no extra charge.
-There are no camper laundry facilities available on site during your session, except in case of urgent situations.
+There are no camper laundry facilities available on site, except in case of urgent situations.
 Please follow the packing lists for your session to ensure enough variety for New Hampshire weather.
-Wildwood's Camp Store is open during OATs most days and carries clothing items.